“Women’s bodies and dancers inspire me.”

 Tell us about your future plans…

-Last but not least: what is your favourite Song?
+Last but not least: what is your favorite Song?

 One last statement please: „Wood or stone, gold or art?“